Certain Nonfiction Book Structures (NBS) are ideal for fast short books.

-In the New Writing and Publishing Universe, there are books, eBooks, and web (PDF) books.
+In the New Writing and Digital Publishing Universe, there are books, eBooks, and web (PDF) books.
 Essentially all three are books with slight differences.
 Each book can be written and outlined the same way.
 There is nothing different you must do or no special way you must write a book, an eBook, or web (PDF) book because again, they are the same.

 A book has a physical copy (paperback or hardback) and might not have an electronic version.
 A good length for this book is 60,000 words. (of course more or less is fine).